-In the capital city of the United States, regional, national, and international forces shape deeply embedded social commitments and local identities.
-Though perceived as a transient city with a constant turnover, D.C. is a place of storied communities and inherent culture.
+Though perceived as a transient city with a constant turnover, Washington, D.C., is a place of storied communities and inherent culture.
 A site of contrasts, it is at once a hometown, a tourist destination, a federal city, and a Chocolate City whose black majority is now a plurality.

 The local punk and go-go scenes reflect the tensions and legacies of these contrasts—and were the inspiration for 2019 D.C. music programming.
 Go-go music, developed in the city’s African American communities, draws influence from church music, funk, and blues, featuring driving percussion lines of Latin and Caribbean rhythms.
 Direct, unadorned and emphatically do-it-yourself punk rock in D.C. was pioneered by youth in response to mainstream rock ’n’ roll, conservative politics, and social mores.
 Rebellious and resourceful, both of these homegrown music movements have gained national and international recognition—while primarily operating from a base of independent local venues, producers, collaborators, and live audiences.